 Routine maintenance typically includes checking and adjusting cable tensions, confirming that prestress remains within the intended range, and keeping drainage paths clear of debris so runoff is not obstructed.

-After major weather events, targeted inspections help confirm that the membrane has returned to its intended shape and that no localised deformation has been locked in.
+After major weather events, targeted inspections help confirm that the membrane has returned to its intended shape and that no deformation has been locked in.

 When issues are identified early, remediation is often straightforward.
 Re-tensioning protocols can restore stiffness and geometry, while local pattern modifications or panel replacement may be used to correct persistent low points.